Marine Heat Exchangers

 - Keel cooling is suitable for small boats operating in shallow weedy water, but the need for pipework external to the hull is a severe limitation.

-Bowman header tank heat exchangers prevent aeration of the engine water circuit.
+Header tank heat exchangers prevent aeration of the engine water circuit.

-Bowman gearbox oil and engine oil coolers are used on the suction side of the sea water pump.
+Gearbox oil and engine oil coolers are used on the suction side of the sea water pump.

-Bowman heat exchangers and exhaust manifolds are used on the discharge side of the engine.
+Heat exchanger and exhaust manifolds are used on the discharge side of the engine.

 All Bowman Heat Exchangers use high-quality products incorporating both the best materials and the latest technical features that have become world known for building a quality and reliable product.